douglaszaltron/cordova-plugin-window-background/README.md

 ## Installation

 You'll need to set your desired window background color while installing the plugin by supplying the `WINDOW_BACKGROUND_COLOR` variable.
-Set it to whatever you want, preferrably the same color as your splash screen.
+Set it to whatever you want, preferably the same color as your splash screen.

     cordova plugin add cordova-plugin-window-background --variable WINDOW_BACKGROUND_COLOR=#ffffff --save